-- The second mitigation measure (EFH Figure 9) involves the installation of two vegetated river protrusions.
-The river protrusions would provide trees overhanging stream banks to mimic the most productive natural stream banks shown in salmon distribution data received from ADF&G. - The third mitigation measure builds on the second mitigation measure.
-The downstream side of the vegetated river protrusion would be hardened with vegetated rip rap to provide hydrologic characteristics necessary for fish wheel installation at six sites (EFH Figure 10). - As mitigation for the loss of fish bearing wetlands, replace in-kind or better, those 2,748 linear feet of tributary directly affected and create approximately 7,062 linear feet of enhanced fish stream habitat at eight locations in the project area as described in Appendix F, EFH Assessment.
-Stream enhancements include: - relocation of eight fish-bearing streams away from the road, beyond where DOT&PF needs to brush for maintaining visibility; - two new driveway culverts (near Station 233+00 and Station 246+75) designed for fish passage; - additional tributary features requested by the IDT, such as vegetation and root wads, to improve stream complexity and nutrient supply; and - removal and partial excavation of the existing road embankment to create a hydrologically connected flood terrace/wetland area adjacent to a stream (Appendix D Stream Habitat Mitigation Plan in Appendix F, EFH Assessment).
+- replace in-kind or better, tributaries directly affected and create enhanced or new fish stream habitat at locations identified in Table 4.15-3.
+Stream enhancements include: - relocation of fish-bearing streams away from the road, beyond where DOT&PF needs to brush for maintaining visibility; - additional tributary features requested by the IDT to improve stream complexity and nutrient supply; and - additional removal and partial excavation of the existing road embankment near MP 18 to create a hydrologically connected flood terrace/wetland area adjacent to a stream (Appendix D - Stream Habitat Mitigation Plan in Appendix F, EFH Assessment).